OperationSpark/asd-walker/README.md

 var speedX = 0; // the speed for the box along the x-axis
 ```

-> NOTE: The above code was for _Bouncing Box_, not for Walker, but the idea is the same.
+> NOTE: The above code was for _Bouncing Box_, not for Walker, but the idea is similar.
 >
 > For this project, we want to be able to move along the x-axis _AND_ the y-axis.